Napolitain/napolitain.github.io/src/content/blog/2-rebase-is-evil.md

    commit id: "A3"
 ```

-Consider this scenario: main is ahead of feature by one commit, feature is ahead of main by one commit.
-No conflicts.
-If you want to rebase your feature branch on top of main, you need to force push.
-This is already overhead for zero benefit.
+In this visual, it is simple. branch main is ahead of feature by 1 commit, and branch feature is ahead of main by one commit.
+In a scenario with no conflict, if you want to rebase your feature branch commits on top of main, you will NEED to force push.
+Thats already super dumb workflow.
+Then, if we imagine n commits with n conflicts, which should not happen in a good communicative team, but it will happen if your collaborators do not know you (e.g. open source).
+You will then need to resolve conflicts for EVERY COMMITS.
+Thats a shit ton of work for a shit ton of nothing.
+Zero productivity boost and zero gains from it.

+The worst has yet to come, as you will likely squash your PR to main at some point, if you want the main history to show a list of features (rather than a list of useless commits).
-Now consider n commits with n conflicts.
-You resolve conflicts for every single commit.
-If you later squash merge to main, because you want your main history to show features rather than individual commits, all that conflict resolution work is discarded.
-You resolved n conflicts but there is only one commit at the end.
+That means all that extra work is actually thrown in the bin.
+Thats right.
+You resolved n conflicts but there will be only one commit anyway at the end.
+And I know what a few people will think.
+What if we rebase then the PR branch directly to main (thus keeping all the commits).
+Fantastic idea!
+Actually thats really really not a good idea.
+You will merge n commits from your branch, but you will merge your branch only assuming the LATEST commit compiles and passes tests.
+Actually, all the conflicts you resolved before do not make any sense anyway.

-Some argue: rebase the feature branch directly to main and keep all the commits.
-This does not work either.
-CI/CD only validates the latest commit.
-All intermediate commits are unverified.
-You worked on version A1 of main, added features, then while resolving conflicts you inserted commits A2 and A3 from main in between your code.
-These intermediate states were never tested.
+You worked on a version A1 of main, added features, and somehow while resolving conflicts you are telling me that adding commits A2 and A3 from main in between your code will work?
+Did you actually check ?
+Thats the point, you didnt check, you wont check, and CI/CD will not check every individual commits.
+You kept a linear history of garbage commits.

+Rebasing latest main onto your feature branch is stupid because if you later squash, then it is wasted time and work, thrown away.
+Rebasing your feature branch onto main (final merge) makes no fucking sense since none of the commits but the last one will be guaranteed to work.
+You just keep a linear history of trash.

 ```mermaid
 gitGraph